 Why choose us for your EP procedure

 At Children’s Colorado’s nationally ranked Heart Institute, we specialize in treating heart conditions that are present at birth or in childhood, which are different than acquired heart diseases in adults.
-Specialists in our Arrhythmia and Electrophysiology Program have additional training in pediatrics and experience in the latest pediatric research and techniques.
+Specialists in our Pediatric and Adult Congenital Electrophysiology Program have additional training in pediatrics and experience in the latest pediatric research and techniques.
 This means our patients receive care that is uniquely designed for the needs of kids’ hearts as they grow – and well into adulthood.

 Dedicated pediatric cardiac anesthesiologists

 Children born with heart disease like congenital heart defects often have complex anatomy and physiology, which is why our cardiac team includes specialists in pediatric cardiac anesthesiology.
 Our specially trained anesthesiologists are dedicated to ensuring each patient is comfortable and safe during tests and procedures.

 Our team has extensive training in pediatrics, cardiology and anesthesiology, and is also trained in adult cardiac anesthesia to care for patients with adult congenital heart disease.

 Our pediatric electrophysiologists are committed to using the lowest amount of fluoroscopy (video X-ray) possible.
 Most of our procedures use no fluoroscopy.
 This makes getting an EP procedure here safer, because there is less radiation exposure during treatment.

 Our volumes and success rates put the Heart Institute among the best of the best.

 See why our outcomes make us one of the top heart hospitals

 Learn more about our Pediatric and Adult Congenital Electrophysiology Program.